Why franchise your business?

 Provided that care is taken when setting up the franchise, and that there is a robust ongoing monitoring and support system the likelihood of brand reputational damage through franchisees is actually quite small.

-Moreover, expansion is achieved with a smaller and more cost efficient team as the hiring, training, motivating and retaining of competent staff are all functions handled by the franchisee rather than the franchisor.
+Expansion is achieved with a smaller and more cost efficient team as the hiring, training, motivating and retaining of competent staff are all functions handled by the franchisee rather than the franchisor.
 Quality control established by the franchise system, careful training of the franchisees and ensuring adherence to the system by good quality ongoing relationship with the franchisees is supported by an effective franchise agreement, which must be drawn up by an experienced franchise lawyer (would you trust the buying or selling of your business to a divorce lawyer?
 Of course not.
 You need a specialist for this situation).

 Nick Williams is an experienced national and international franchise development consultant who has worked in the UK franchise industry for over 15 years.

-by Andrew Fraser, AMO Consulting
+by Euan Fraser, AMO Consulting

 There are many reasons why an increasing number of businesses are turning to franchising, here are just a few:Network Growth

-You, the franchisor, have few costs because the franchisee pays for all the equipment and set-up costs as part of their franchise fee.Recession Proof
+The franchisor has few costs because the franchisee pays for all the equipment and set-up costs as part of their franchise fee.Recession Proof

 No industry is recession proof.
 However, businesses that use franchising have been proven less likely to fail in a recession than others.
-The latest survey published by the bfa and NatWest highlights reasons why to franchise a business:

 One reason for this level of security is that franchisors tend not to be exposed to the high levels of debt and overheads that are involved in non-franchised businesses.